Bachelor of Science in Architecture

 Transfer Admission: Summer Term Only Start

-Students applying to transfer from an accredited community college, college, or university other than U-M are required to complete a minimum of 49 transferrable credit hours, up to a maximum of 70 transferrable credit hours of prerequisite courses at their college/university, including the required prerequisites outlined below.
+Students applying to transfer from an accredited community college, college, or university other than U-M are required to complete a minimum of 49 transferable credit hours, up to a maximum of 70 transferable credit hours of prerequisite courses at their college/university, including the required prerequisites outlined below.

 Summer Term Intensive Studio